hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

 http://example.com/$mdm-update-link
 ```

-The following request body could be used:
+Any supported MDM type can be used.
+The following request body shows how to update link on the Patient resource type:

 ```json
 {